-2015 PA 174 - Increased registration taxes by 20% for passenger vehicles and large commercial trucks.
+Increased registration taxes by 20% for passenger vehicles and large commercial trucks.
+2015 PA 174

 GASOLINE TAX LEGAL CITATION: M.C.L.
-207.1001 et seq.; 2000 PA 403; Section 9, Article IX, state Constitution.
-YEAR ADOPTED: 1925.
-The Gasoline Tax (1925 PA 150), the Diesel Fuel Tax (1951 PA 54), and the Liquefie Petroleum Gas Tax (1953 PA 147) were recodified by the Motor Fuel Tax Act, 2000 PA 403.
-BASIS OF TAX: Privilege of using highways.
-MEASURE OF TAX (BASE) : Gasoline sold or used in operating vehicles on public highways.
-Exemption for gasoline used in: (1) vehicles owned by state or federal government; (2) vehicles owned or leased and operated by units of local government; (3) school buses owned and operated by private nonprofit parochial, or denomination schools, college, or universities.
-Exemption for the following types of fuel: (1) number 5 fuel oil; (2) number 6 fuel oil; (3) bunker C fuel oil (also known as navy special fuel oil).
-Refund of tax on gasoline purchased for: (1) a purpose other than operation of a vehicle on public highways; (2) five or more person capacity vehicles operated under a municipal franchise; (3) passenger vehicles used to transport school children; (4) community action agencies.
+207.1001 et seq.; 2000 PA 403; Section 9, Article IX, state Constitution l .
+YEAR ADOPTED: EAR ADOPTED: 1925.
+The Gasoline Tax (1925 PA 150), the Diesel Fuel Tax (1951 PA 54), and the Petroleum Gas Tax (1953 PA 147) were recodified by the Motor Fuel Tax Act, 2000 BASIS OF TAX: Privilege of using highways.
+MEASURE OF TAX (BASE) Gasoline sold or used in operating vehicles on public highways.
+Exemption for gasoline used in: (1) vehicles owned by state or federal government; (2) vehicles owned or leased and operated by units of local government; (3) school buses owned and operated by private nonprofit parochial, or der schools, college, or universities. nominational exemption for the following types of fuel: (1) number 5 fuel oil; (2) number 6 fuel oil; (3) bunker C fuel oil (also known as navy special fuel oil).
+Refund of tax on gasoline purchased for: (1) a purpose other than operation of a vehicle on public highways; (2) five or more person capacity vehicles operated under a municipal franc hise; (3) passenger vehicles used to transport school children; (4) community action agencies.
 RATE: 26.3 cents per gallon.
-Beginning January 1, 2022, the rate will be adjusted annually base on the U.S. Consumer Price Index inflation rate, with a maximum annual growth rate of 5% ADMINISTRATION: Department of Treasury.
+Beginning January 1, 2022, the rate will be adjusted annually based on the U.S. Consumer Price Index inflation rate, with a maximum annual growth rate of 5%.
+ADMINISTRATION: Department of Treasury.
 REPORT AND PAYMENT: Due by 20th of each month.
-DISPOSITION: Beginning in FY2017, the first \$100 million received and collected from the gasoline an diesel fuel tax is to be deposited into the Roads Innovation Fund until both chambers of th State Legislature approve a one-time concurrent resolution authorizing the release of thes funds to the Michigan Transportation Fund.
-The balance is deposited to the Michigan Transportation Fund for use in road and bridg construction and maintenance and transit funding.
-2017-18 COLLECTIONS: \$1,210,120,000 (includes revenue from liquefied petroleum gas)
+DISPOSITION: Beginning in FY2017, the first \$100 million received and collected from the gasoline and diesel fuel tax is to be deposited into the Roads Innovation Fund until both chambers of the State Legislature approve a one-time concurrent resolution authorizing the release of these funds to the Michigan Transportation Fund.
+The balance is deposited to the Michigan Transportation Fund for use in road and bridge construction and maintenance and transit funding.
+2018-19 COLLECTIONS: 1,228,217,000 (includes revenue from liquefied petroleum gas)

 DIESEL FUEL TAX LEGAL CITATION: M.C.L.
 207.1001 et seq.; 2000 PA 403; Section 9, Article IX, state Constitution.
 YEAR ADOPTED: 1951.
 The Gasoline Tax (1925 PA 150), the Diesel Fuel Tax (1951 PA 54), and the Liquefied Petroleum Gas Tax (1953 PA 147) were recodified by the Motor Fuel Tax Act, 2000 PA 403.
 BASIS OF TAX: Privilege of using highways.
-MEASURE OF TAX (BASE): Diesel fuel sold or used in operating vehicles on public highways.
+MEASURE OF TAX (BASE) MEASURE OF TAX (BASE): Diesel fuel sold or used in operating vehicles on public highways.
 Exemption for diesel fuel used in or for: (1) vehicles owned by the state or federal government; (2) vehicles owned or leased and operated by units of local government; (3) school buses owned and operated by private nonprofit parochial, or denominational schools, college, or universities; (4) off-highway use; home heating oil; (5) export; (7) as other than motor fuel; (8) for use in trains.
-RATE: ated under a municipal franchise.
-26.3 cents per gallon.
-Beginning January 1, 2022, the rate will be adjusted annually based NAIL. on the U.S. Consumer Price Index inflation rate, with a maximum annual growth rate of 5%.
+(8) For use in trains.
+RATE: 26.3 cents per gallon.
+Beginning January 1, 2022, the rate will be adjusted annually based on the U.S. Consumer Price Index inflation rate, with a maximum annual growth rate of 5%.
 ADMINISTRATION: Department of Treasury.
 REPORT AND PAYMENT: Due by 20th of each month.
 DISPOSITION: Michigan Transportation Fund.
-2017-18 COLLECTIONS: \$213,045,000 (includes revenue from motor carriers) 2017-18 COLLECTIONS/U NIT: \$8.1 million per 1 cent of Diesel Fuel Tax
+2018-19 COLLECTIONS: \$226,706,000 (includes revenue from intrastate motor carriers) 2018-19 COLLECTIONS/UNIT: \$8.6 million per 1 cent of Diesel Fuel Tax